nblilili/Learn-vuepress/docs/en/03_mult_video/97_FAQ.md

 >
 >
 >
-> 1. camera capture is 1280\*720 (16:9);
+> 1. Camera capture is 1280\*720 (16:9);
 >
-> 2. After consultation, a 320\*240 (4:3) image needs to be sent to the
+> 2. After consultation, a 320\*240 (4:3) image needs to be sent to
->     other party.
+>     another party.
 >
 >

-If set to true, the sending video will be sent according to the ratio (16:9) collected by the camera (the video data received by the peer is not according to the consultated resolution).
+If set to true, the video will be sent according to the ratio (16:9) collected by the camera (the video data received by the peer end is not according to the consultated resolution).

-If set to false, the sending video will be sent according to the video ratio (4:3) that needs to be sent after conslutation (crop the image collected by the camera).
+If set to false, the video will be sent according to the video ratio (4:3) that needs to be sent after conslutation (crop the image collected by the camera).

-8. Collect video data by yourself for transmission (the smart device SDK does not have this interface) Only care about data transmission
+8. Your collected video data for transmission (the smart device SDK does not have this interface and only cares about data transmission)

 <!-- end list -->